TheBubbleWorks/TheBubbleWorks_RaspberryPi_BLE_GPIO_Server/README.md

 ```

-NOTE: choose the hci device that has `BUS: USB`
+NOTE: choose the hci device that has `BUS: USB` it wont always be the same hci device id.

 ```